miun-jvig/fl-intrusion-detection/README.md

 Download the Edge-IIoTset and extract the contents into "/datasets".
 Open preprocessing.py and run the code to get a stratified split of the set (change num_clients to how many clients you want).
 Copy the preprocessed dataset (output from preprocessing.py) to your Raspberry Pi in a location of your choice.

 ## 2. Execution and logging
+**To simulate**

+1. Change options.num-supernodes in pyproject.toml to how many clients you want
+2. Update the variable "dataset_path" to '/datasets/preprocessed_{partition_id}.csv' in client_fn()
-To simulate, change options.num-supernodes in pyproject.toml to num_client and open a terminal to start the simulation with the command "flwr run . fl-iot-local".
+3. Open a terminal to start the simulation with the command "flwr run . fl-iot-local"

+**To run on embedded devices**

-To run using embedded devices such as Raspberry Pi, you first need to set it up by following https://github.com/adap/flower/blob/main/examples/embedded-devices/device_setup.md, as well as installing pandas and scikit-learn.
+To run using embedded devices such as Raspberry Pi, you first need to set it up by following https://github.com/adap/flower/blob/main/examples/embedded-devices/device_setup.md, as well as installing pandas and scikit-learn on the devices.

 After that:

 1. Start a flower superlink on your server with the command _flower-superlink --insecure_
-3. Start your supernodes on your embedded devices with the command _flower-supernode --insecure --superlink="YOUR_IP:9092" --node-config="dataset-path='YOUR_DATA_LOCATION/preprocessed_i.csv', partition-id='i'"_
+3. Start your supernodes on your embedded devices with the command _flower-supernode --insecure --superlink="SERVER_IP:9092" --node-config="dataset-path='LOCAL_DEVICE_DATA_LOCATION/preprocessed_i.csv', partition-id='i'"_
 4. Start the FL process with the command _flwr run . fl-iot --stream_

 Logs will now be created and put into .../outputs/DATE/TIMESTAMP/ and will contain: